Sairyss/domain-driven-hexagon/README.md

 Events can be published right before or right after insert/update/delete transaction, chose any option that is better for a particular project:

 - Before: to make side-effects part of that transaction.
 If any event fails all changes should be reverted.
 - After: to make side-effects independent.
-In that case [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) techniques should be implemented.
+In that case [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) should be implemented.

 Both options have pros and cons.